Set up an headless Raspberry Pi

 ssh chromapi@chroma.local

-Replace chromapi with the username you set in Raspberry Pi Imager, and x.x.x.x with the Pi’s IP address.
+Replace chromapi and chroma with the username and hostname you defined in Raspberry Pi Imager.

 The first time, you’ll be asked to confirm the authenticity of the device.
 Type “yes” and enter the password you set during setup.